Our Service Standards and Delivery Aims

-As the sole provider of standard letter post services in the Bailiwick, Guernsey Post operates under a Postal Licence granted by the CICRA.
+As the sole provider of standard letter post services in the Bailiwick, Guernsey Post operates under a Postal Licence granted by the GCRA.
 The licence includes specific conditions relating to quality of service targets, which are described as follows: -

 QoS 1 - Focuses on end to end delivery times and reliability of the mail from the customers' perspective with targets set using the J+n formula, (where J is the day of posting) measured using test mail.
-This measure is considered by Guernsey Post and CICRA to be the most significant and of greatest interest to the majority of Guernsey Post customers;
+This measure is considered by Guernsey Post and GCRA to be the most significant and of greatest interest to the majority of Guernsey Post customers;

 QoS 2 - Examines the efficiency of Guernsey Post in handling mail from the time that it comes within the company's control to the time that it leaves the company's control, with targets set using the D+n formula, measured using live mail.
 This measurement is considered important as it can be used to identify where any failures in quality of service are taking place within Guernsey Post's own network.